cms-tau-pog/TauFW/PicoProducer/README.md

 * `nfilesperjob`: Number filed per job.
 If the samples is split in many small files, you can choose a larger `nfilesperjob` to reduce the number of short jobs.
   This overrides the default `nfilesperjob` in the configuration.
-* `maxevtsperjob`: Maximum number of events per job.
+* `maxevts`: Maximum number of events per job.
 This will split large files in several jobs, to reduce the number of large jobs.
   Small files will still be combined as long as the sum of their events is below this maximum.
   This overrides the default `maxevtsperjob` in the configuration and any `nfilesperjob` settings.
 * `blacklist`: A list of files that you do not want to run on.
 This is useful if some files are corrupted.